sudosoph/docs/content/topic-guides/dynamic-caching.md

 ## Summary

-ISE is a technique that is implemented at the section.io level and allows us to cache as many valid responses as possible.
+ISE is a technique that is implemented at the Section level and allows us to cache as many valid responses as possible.
 Hole-punching is a design pattern implemented on your origin application that separates authenticated and unauthenticated information into separate requests to allow for maximum caching.
 HTML streaming offers quick time-to-first-bytes by selectively caching HTML documents.

 For implementation questions on any of these, contact our engineering team at `support@section.io`